ivan01-tech/frontend_developer_test/README.md

 ## How to install the project

-The project was bootstrappep using Vite
+The project was bootstrapped using Vite

 <!--
 so just clone this repository -->